secwexen/aapp-mart/DISCLAIMER.md

 **​1.4.
 Prior Authorization:** By using this software, users acknowledge that they have obtained all necessary permissions and authorizations prior to conducting any security testing activities.

+**1.5.
+Third-Party Policies:** This repository may contain links to or references for third-party tools, frameworks, and external resources.
+The repository owner is not responsible for the content, security, availability, accuracy, or functionality of any third-party materials.

 ## 2. Limitation of Liability

 **​2.1.
 No Developer Liability:** In no event shall the developers, contributors, and maintainers of this project assume no responsibility or liability for misuse, damage, or legal consequences arising from the use of this software.